forrestxu123/Android-Framework-System-Design/quality/crash.md

 - Performance Impact:
   Frequent GC cycles due to an abundance of memory allocation can impact performance negatively.

+In conclusion, a comprehensive grasp of these memory management principles empowers developers to create Java applications that not only prevent memory-related pitfalls but also maintain optimal performance.
+By following best practices and utilizing modern tools, developers can effectively address memory management challenges and deliver top-quality software.
+We will focus on these topics in later sections.

  <a name="a112"></a>

 #### 1.1.2 Memory Management Principles in C++

 In C/C++, memory management relies on manual allocation and deallocation.
 Developers must explicitly allocate and free memory to prevent memory leaks and maintain optimal performance.
 Alternatively, smart pointers, such as `std::unique_ptr` and `std::shared_ptr`, can automate memory management and enhance code safety.